KCreate/leonardschuetz.ch/server/resources/about/0_aboutme/article.md

 # About me

 Hello stranger, I'm Leonard Schuetz.
-I'm a 16y old guy, interested in technolgy and design.
-Here I write about stuff I've made and what's on my mind.
-Currently I'm an apprentice at Siemens in Zürich / Switzerland.
+I'm a 16 year old student interested in technology and design.
+Here I write mostly about my own projects.

+Right now I'm an apprentice at Siemens in the field of Healthcare.

 ![circular-small](%%PATH%%/selfie.jpg)

-I'm always intersted in meeting new people with the same interest, so please send me a [mail](mailto:leni.schuetz@me.com) if you have any questions or just want to say hello.
+I'm always interested in meeting new people with the same interests, so please send me a [mail](mailto:leni.schuetz@me.com) and say hello.

 Take care!